 India has always been a favorite investment hub for NRIs simply because there are plenty of attractive options here.
 In the past few decades, NRI investments have increased.
 This is because globally, India is seen as an emerging economic power and has assumed the role of an important player on the world platform.
 Since it is an economically sound nation, investing in Indian businesses is seen as a probable option for NRIs today who see returns higher than ever.

-That asset allocation is an effective way to manage your portfolio is a given, but as a nonresident Indian (NRI) do you include the assets you build in India in your overall portfolio?
+build in India in your overall portfolio?
 A lot of NRIs, especially those who plan to come back to India at some point, park their surplus in Indian bank fixed deposits (FDs), gold and even equity.

 Here are some reasons why India is an attractive investment hub for you as an NRI: